Olaifa1/cash-register/README.md

-# cash_register1
+# cash_register
-A tracking and logging application
+A transaction logging and tracking application programmed with Python